 It has a very dense, interlocking grain, which can be either straight or wavy.
 The result is both attractive and slip-resistant.
 It is also naturally resistant to insect attack, mold, rot, fire, and decay.

 In the outdoors, such as decks, Ipe flooring should last 40-75 years depending on environmental conditions.

 Sweep your deck once a week with an outdoor broom.
-Excess debris can cause staining or water buildup.
-Once a month you’ll need to check for proper drainage and ventilation.
+Excess debris can cause staining or water buildup, or get caught underfoot, leaving behind unsightly scrapes and markings.

 - Start by removing any outdoor furniture and toys from the surface.
-Don’t forget to relocate the grill, grease can splatter underneath it.
+Don’t forget to relocate the grill, as grease can splatter underneath it.

 - Next, inspect the crevices for leaves or pinecones gathering between the boards.
 If debris is building up, use a scraper or putty knife to clear it out.
 Instead of re-sweeping, use a shop-vac to suck up the waste.

 - After vacuuming, grab your garden hose and rinse the deck.

 If you need to remove pollen or algae from your Ipe, clean your decks with a gentle cleaning solution.
 Good options include: